 Using the rep activity-based stage forecasting method, both would have equal close rates.
 Under a buyer indication sheet, you’d get very different close probabilities.

 Most companies that have forecasting problems have a CRM adoption problem.
 Reps enter deals when they are close to the finish line.
 They think that anything in the system will be hyper-scrutinized.
 And they see no value in the CRM as a sales and forecasting tool.

 This is a problem that starts at the top of the organization.
 The VP doesn’t understand the value CRM provides.
 The result?
 CRM becomes a massive reporting mechanism filled with lagging indicators.

 A properly enabled CRM system eliminates almost all the effort associated with forecasting.
 Dashboards are created to show deals near closure.
 Buyer indications provide the forecast- not a rep. The Sales manager walks through a simple report.
 They coach each rep on their individual opportunities.
 There is no “I haven’t updated it in the system yet” from reps.

 An accurate forecast is one the most important tools to manage your day-to-day business.
 It is also one of the most important things to your boss.
 Do it correctly.
-Download our Forecast your Sales Opportunities worksheet.
-Incorporate it into the CRM.
-Have an answer for the CEO.
+To receive a forecast planning tool, simply email Jeff.Grice@salesbenchmarkindex.com and ask Jeff to send you the Forecast Sales Opportunities Worksheet and schedule a brief call to review.
+The worksheet will help you forecast the right number to have an answer for your CEO.